 Remember, our job is to provide healthy options, but it's up to our little ones to decide to eat them.
 If you're looking for more tips on handling picky eaters, you can find more advice for tips for moms with picky eaters here!

-- Use canned lentils: If you're short on time, canned lentils are a great shortcut.
+- Use Canned Lentils: If you're short on time, canned lentils are a great shortcut.

-- Cook extra lentils: If you do have time, cook double the number of lentils and use the leftovers for other recipes like this comforting meatless shepherd's pie.
+- Cook Extra Lentils: If you do have time, cook double the number of lentils and use the leftovers for other recipes like this comforting meatless shepherd's pie.

-- Roast veggies ahead of time: You can roast your veggies up to 3 days in advance and store them in an air-tight container in the fridge.
+- Roast Veggies Ahead of Time: You can roast your veggies up to 3 days in advance and store them in an air-tight container in the fridge.

-- Batch make your meatballs: Prepare a large batch of these eggplant meatballs to enjoy throughout the week or freeze them for later.
+- Batch Make Your Meatballs: Prepare a large batch of these eggplant meatballs to enjoy throughout the week or freeze them for later.

 To substitute for egg in meatballs, and help create that perfect meaty texture, here is what you will need: